Unimog: 1992 – New light models

 In the early 1990s, the new light models 408 (U 90) and 418 (U 110-U 140) with newly designed cabins were introduced to replace the predecessor models.
 The new very diagonal front portion gives the operator a good overview forward.
 The 408 features an asymmetric front bonnet, which is lower on the driver's side.
 This is supposed to permit the driver a good overview.
 A new ladder frame and progressively working coil springs to improve the Unimog's handling were implemented.
 In addition to that, the Unimog received a new tyre pressure adjustment system that can be operated whilst driving, an anti-skid system, new engines, and a "Servolock" mechanism for the hydraulic connection of implements.

 1994 – The "Funmog"

 In March 1994, Mercedes-Benz presented the design concept "Funmog", a luxury version of the Unimog, on the International Off-Road-Exhibition in Köln, Germany.
-It was based on the 408-series and only built for customers who special-ordered it.
-Until 1997, Daimler-Benz made exactly 12 units of the Funmog, out of which most were exported to Japan.
-The Funmog features chrome bull bars, and air horns, but lacks hydraulics and is limited to a total mass of 5,000 kg.
-Mercedes-Benz offered luxury options such as leather seats, fine carpeting and other interior modifications for the Funmog.
+Based on the 408-series, it was only built by special order.
+Luxury options such as leather seats, deluxe carpeting and other interior modifications were available; though the design featured chrome bull bars and air horns, it lacked hydraulics and was limited to a total mass of 5,000 kg.
 Starting price was DM 140,000.
+A total of twelve units were built through 1997 by Daimler-Benz, most exported to Japan.